mozhdehNouri/AndroidProgrammingTopicAndExplanation/refactor/async/flow/Hot Flow and Cold Flow Usage.md

 startItem emit 3 collect 1
 ```

-code in the flow builder run for every collector.
-every collector gets its own stream of values and each collector is
-independ of another collector.
+code in the flow builder run for every collector. every collector gets its own stream of values and each collector is independ of another collector.

-HotFlows:
+**HotFlows:**
 Unlike ColdFlows , HotFlows start emiting value without calling any
 collector. hot flows can get lost if no current active collector.

-in hot flows we can lost data.
+In hot flows we can lost data.
 - Are active regardless of whether there are collectors.
 - Stay active even when there is no more collector.
 - Emissions are shared between all collectors.

 **Two important reasons we use hotFlows is disability coldFlow or regular
 flow to do this two things.**

-**1 - Coniguration changes in cold flow get canceled during configuration
-change and restart**
+**1 - Coniguration changes in cold flow get canceled during configuration change and restart**

-**2 - Multiple collectors create multiple flows.** or we can say
-independent of each other.
+**2 - Multiple collectors create multiple flows.** or we can say independent of each other.